dwolfe884/CTFWriteups/misc/HTBCTF_BuildYourselfIn.md

 class '_sitebuiltins._Printer'
 class '_sitebuiltins._Helper'
 ```
-This is an incredibly long list, but out of it there are a handful of important classes for what we're trying to acomplish.
+This is an incredibly long list, but out of it there are a couple important classes for what we're trying to accomplish.

 ```class 'str'``` is at postition 21 in the array and could be used to build a string without us inputting quotes.